Todd Gitlin: Activism

 Gitlin became a political activist in 1960, when he joined a Harvard undergraduate group called Tocsin, against nuclear weapons.
 He went on to become vice-chairman and then chairman of the group.
 He helped organize a national demonstration in Washington, February 16–17, 1962, against the arms race and nuclear testing.
 In 1963 and 1964, Gitlin was president of Students for a Democratic Society.
 He helped organize the first national demonstration against the Vietnam War, held in Washington, D.C., April 17, 1965, with 25,000 participants, as well as the first civil disobedience directed against American corporate support for the apartheid regime in South Africa—a sit-in at the Manhattan headquarters of Chase Manhattan Bank on March 19, 1965.
 In 1968 and 1969, he was an editor at and a contributor to the San Francisco Express Times, an underground newspaper, and wrote regularly for underground papers via Liberation News Service.
+As of 1993, he was a member of the Democratic Socialists of America.

 In the mid-1980s, he was a leader of Berkeley's Faculty for Full Divestment and president of Harvard-Radcliffe Alumni/-ae Against Apartheid.
 He actively opposed both the Gulf War of 1991 and the Iraq War of 2003.
 He vocally supported both the bombing of Yugoslavia in 1999 and the occupation of Afghanistan in 2002.
 In 2013, he became involved in the alumni wing of the Divest Harvard movement, seeking the university's exit from fossil fuel corporations.
 He was also active in a Columbia faculty group supporting such divestment.
-He actively opposed the Boycott, Divestment and Sanctions movement targeted at Israel.
+He generally opposed the Boycott, Divestment and Sanctions movement and left-wing anti-Zionism, but was also a critic of Israeli settlements in the West Bank and a proponent of boycotts directed specifically at settlement goods.
+He rejected the comparison of Israel to Apartheid South Africa.